JetBrains/jetbrains_guide/src/pages/tips/one-import-per-line/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=X43p3MBx9i8'
 leadin: |
-  ### Your Janitor for Python Imports

   *Don't waste time manually putting imports one-per-line.
 Let your tool do it.*

   Switching between files...we all do this, all the time.
 Use the ``Recent Files`` action to quickly jump between the files you are working on.
+Moral of the story?
+  Let PyCharm be your janitor.
 ---

 Writing Python code means importing stuff.
 Lots of code can mean lots